dawntreader/identicon/README.md

 This project is from "The Complete Elixir and Phoenix Bootcamp and Tutorial" by Stephen Grider on www.udemy.com.

+## What's special?

+Above and beyond the course material, I added the following extensions:
+1. Documentation.
+Comments added to the modules and methods, and then auto-generated into HTML.
+2. Tests.
+Tests added to the function comments.

+## What's an Identicon?

 An identicon is 250px wide, 250px high.
 It is a 5x5 grid of squares, with each square being 50px tall and 50x wide.
 Some of the squares are coloured.
 The pattern is symmetrically mirrored around the center column; the